ZeroElectric/Raylib-CSharp-Vinculum/binding-gen/readme.md

 # Binding-Gen
-scripts to generate bindings from various `.h` files, leveraging the `ClangSharp` source generators.
+Scripts to generate bindings from various `.h` files, leveraging the `ClangSharp` source generators.

-how to run:
+How to run:
-- checkout the submodules from `../sub-modules`
+- Checkout the submodules from `../sub-modules`
-- run `./regen.ps1`
+- Run `./regen.ps1`

 # how to build everything (including native dll) from scratch